circleci/circleci-docs/jekyll/_cci2/high-uid-error.md

 ### How Docker and CircleCI use userns

 CircleCI runs Docker containers with userns enabled in order to run customers' containers securely.
-When Docker starts a container, Docker pulls an image and extracts image layers form the image.
+When Docker starts a container, Docker pulls an image and extracts image layers from the image.
 If a layer contains files created with UID/GID outside the remapping range that CircleCI configured on the host machine, say UID 1000000, Docker cannot remap the UID/GID and fails to start the container.
 This is exactly what's happening in the error you see at the top of this document.

 ### What should I do?